rafaelromao/qmk_firmware/keyboards/kprepublic/bm40hsrgb/keymaps/rafaelromao/readme.md

 Considering the QWERTY layout:
 - Home row mods (A Shift, S Ctrl, D Alt, F Win), also mirrored in the other side of the keyboard (J Win, K Alt, L Ctrl, Backspace Shift), are available on the base layers, and in the right side in the numbers layer.
-- Dedicated modifiers are available on the functions layers.
+- Dedicated modifiers are available on the left side of the functions layers.
 - Sticky (one shot) modifiers are available on the navigation and mouse layers.
 - The two keys on each thumb cluster control layer transitions (navigation, symbols, numbers and mouse) when held and space (all 4 keys) when tapped.
 - Activating both numbers and symbols layers activates the functions layer.